HenryYuen128/Optimized-SEABED/README.md

 # Optimized-SEABED
-Optimized clustering algorithm SEABED in speed and clustering quality
-The original code for SEABED https://github.com/HenryYuen128/SEABED-py3
+Optimized clustering algorithm SEABED in speed and clustering quality by ensemble models The original code for SEABED https://github.com/HenryYuen128/SEABED-py3

 KMBased - SEABED based on KMeans